watem-sedem/rfactor/docs/rfactor.rst

-The use of the type of relation has an important implication on the computation of the R-factor, as the sensitivity of the R-factor for extreme high-intensity events varies significantly depending on the defined relation
+The use of the type of relation has an important implication on the computation of the R-factor, as the sensitivity of the R-factor for extreme high-intensity events varies significantly depending on the defined relation.

 Application on Flanders
 -----------------------